-Unique DIY macrame chain link garland (and 3 ways to use it)
+DIY macrame chain link garland (paper chain style)

 As kids, you learn how to make paper chain garlands.
 At least I did that in kindergarten in Germany, haha.
 A bit of construction paper and glue is all that’s needed.